-Adjacent to the entrance door near the top of the bulkhead is the electrical control panel with scrolling menu display and programmable control of all the vehicle's electrical services.
+Adjacent to the entrance door is the electrical control panel with scrolling menu display which controls all the vehicle's electrical services.
 It incorporates a fresh water level indicator and master switches for the water pump and 12 volt circuits.
-The Ultraheat control is located next to this panel.
+Adjacent to this is located a smoke alarm.